Ear Health: Ear Tubes

 What are Ear Tubes?

-By definition, ear tubes are known as grommets, pressure equalizing (PE) tubes, ventilation tubes, or tympanostomy tubes.
+By definition, ear tubes (inserts in the ears via myringotomy) are known as grommets, pressure equalizing (PE) tubes, ventilation tubes, or tympanostomy tubes.
 They can be made from plastic, Teflon, or metal, and range in size depending on the length of time they are needed.
 Most are barely the size of a fingernail, and stay in the ear for an average of 1 year.
 Others might be larger for serious Eustachian tube problems requiring long-term use.